Skip to main content

 </script>

-This code saves the consent preferences provided by a user, which is then mapped to the Shopify tracking consent preferences using the above API method.
+This code saves the consent preferences provided by a user and maps them to Shopify's tracking consent preferences using the API method above.

 Verifying Preferences